replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 #### Cause

-This is caused by a known issue in Rook Ceph v1.0.4 where the rook-ceph-mon-endpoints ConfigMap still maps a node that was removed.
-For more information, see [Mon is never rescheduled](https://github.com/rook/rook/issues/2262#issuecomment-460898915) in the rook GitHub repository.
+This is caused by an issue in Rook Ceph v1.0.4 where the rook-ceph-mon-endpoints ConfigMap still maps a node that was removed.

 #### Solution

-To resolve this issue, you must manually delete the mapping to the removed node from the rook-ceph-mon-endpoints ConfigMap.
+To resolve this issue, you must return the Ceph cluster to a healthy state and upgrade to Rook Ceph v1.4 or later.

-For more information about these steps, see [Managing nodes when the previous Rook version is in use might leave Ceph in an unhealthy state where mon pods are not rescheduled](https://community.replicated.com/t/managing-nodes-when-the-previous-rook-version-is-in-use-might-leave-ceph-in-an-unhealthy-state-where-mon-pods-are-not-rescheduled/1099/1) in _Replicated Community_.
+To return Ceph to a healthy state so that you can upgrade, manually delete the mapping to the removed node from the rook-ceph-mon-endpoints ConfigMap then rescale the operator.

-To delete the mapping for the removed node:
+To return Ceph to a healthy state and upgrade:

 1. Stop the Rook Ceph operator: